manoj19824/challenge-java-autoscout/README.md

 POST
 ​/api​/csv​/upload
 Upload multi part file

 GET
 ​/api​/reports​/most-contacted-avg-price

 GET
 ​/api​/reports​/distribution

 GET
 ​/api​/reports​/contact-listings-per-month

 GET
 ​/api​/reports​/avg_listing_selling_price

 The test cases covered for the controller and service layer.
-But we can write more tests cases.
+But we can write more tests cases for better coverage.

 As busy with my personal and professional commitments not have much time for writing 100% test cases.

-I have not written enough test but just given some test case for illustration purpose.